 He was junior to Frank Burton Q.C. and Harry Steinberg Q.C.
 Greenway & Ors v Johnson Matthey Plc EWCA Civ 408 (platinum sensitisation) exploring the limits of actionable injury in claims in tort and contract.

 Ed acts for claimants and defendants in all aspects of personal injury law including road traffic accidents, employer’s liability, occupier’s liability, public liability, product liability, and intentional torts.

-Ed has a busy credit hire practice (including multi-track and appellate work) acting for large insurers.
+Ed acts for large insurers including multi-track and appellate work.
 He was junior counsel for the Respondent in the leading case of McBride v UK Insurance Ltd EWCA Civ 144 concerning the approach to the calculation of Basic Hire Rates.